HewlettPackard/foedus_code/foedus-core/README.markdown

     cd build
     ctest -R test_check_env -j4

-If any of the tests fails, read the following.
+If any of the tests fails, there is still something you missed.
 The above testcases only check minimal reasonable values.
 Depending on your data size, you might need way larger values.